 Puerto was originally a fishing port and development has happened gradually over time, therefore there is more tourist infrastructure than the other places we visited on the Pacific coast.
 Part of Puerto’s charm is that while known as a tourist destination, it still remains a fishing port and market town, retaining its authenticity.

 We stayed at La Punta, the left point break at Puerto.
 We checked into Frutas y Verdura Hostel and climbed to the top of the hostel to watch the sunset over the Pacific.

 The surf wasn’t on offer for us, so we made it into town most days to shop and eat fish tacos.
 We were also pretty exhausted from hard core surfing during the last two weeks so we were pretty happy to turn our Puerto experience into more of a relaxing one.
-There are some amazing jewelry stores selling an abundance of silver and turquoise – we stocked up!
+There are some amazing jewellery stores selling an abundance of silver and turquoise – we stocked up!

 April to October is the main surf season featuring nice weather, warm bikini water temperatures and consistent offshore waves.
 Between June and October is the hurricane season, so I would avoid traveling there at this time.